Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-power/README.md

 Checks the health and running status of all power modules on a Huawei OceanStor Dorado storage system via the REST API (/power endpoint).
 Alerts when any module reports a non-normal state.
+Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit